FAQ #1318 Diff

 Added

-PCI DSS does not define minimum ora specific maximum timesor minimum length of time for which cardholder data maycan be stored.
-PCI DSS Requirement 3.1 specifies that a data retention and disposal policy must be implemented to limit data storage to that which is necessary for legal, regulatory, and/or business purposes.
-It should be noted that any storage of sensitive authentication data (including full track data, card verification codes/values, and PIN block data) is prohibited after authorization per PCI DSS Requirement 3.2.1 requires entities to implement data retention and disposal policies, procedures, and processes to ensure that account data is retained only for the period necessary to meet legal, regulatory, and/or business requirements.
+PCI DSS does not define a specific maximum or minimum length of time for which cardholder data can be stored.
+PCI DSS Requirement 3.2.1 requires entities to implement data retention and disposal policies, procedures, and processes to ensure that account data is retained only for the period necessary to meet legal, regulatory, and/or business requirements.

 The only account data that may be stored after authorization includes: